About Us

 Howard Safran, MD

-Dr. Howard Safran is the director of the Division of Hematology/Oncology at the Lifespan Cancer Institute and the medical director of the Brown University Oncology Group.
+Dr. Howard Safran is the director of the Division of Hematology/Oncology at the Brown University Health Cancer Institute and the medical director of the Brown University Oncology Group.
 He has been involved in clinical cancer research for over 30 years.
 He is a national leader in the treatment of pancreatic and esophageal cancer.

 Anthony Mega, MD

-Dr. Anthony Mega has been a national leader in cancer education and training for 30 years running the Brown University Fellowship Program.
-He is also the section leader in genitourinary oncology.
+Dr. Anthony Mega has been a national leader in cancer education and training for 30 years.
+He is the Director of the Brown University Fellowship Program, as well as the section leader in genitourinary oncology.

 Brown University Oncology Research Group